Ornate mirror with flower-shaped lights reflecting a cozy bed with decorative pillows and floral wallpaper

 The design

-But Catherine's suite is pure Catherine.
+Catherine's suite is pure Catherine.
 The wallpaper is rust red, like the grand marble manors of her native Andalusia.
 There are Spanish tiles in the bathroom.
 And wherever you look, there are birds and botanicals – reminders of the lush gardens surrounding the Alhambra palace.

 These Castilian themes are intentional.
 Designer Libby Lord sought to restore what Catherine left behind when she emigrated to England.
 Her sense of royalty.
 The playfulness of childhood.
 A little Andalusian sunshine.
 In Libby's hands, Catherine's losses are your gains.